CgnRLAgent/cog_tasks_rl_agents/README.md

 * The performance of machine learning agent on cognitive task
 * The performance of the cognitive agent on machine learningtask.

+## Usage
+All agents inherit from the basic `Agent` class in [agent.py](common/agent.py).
+If you want to use the agents to train on any of the gym environment, please see the [example.py](example.py).

 ## Agents
+5 agents are implemented in this project:
 * AuGMEnT
 * LSTM
 * DQN